Fox Professing

 Some of them.
 "Anarchism" can become an excuse to be obnoxious.
 But it's not a requirement.

-What I get out of anarchism is an approach to examining the relationship between the individual and the larger society.
-The goal for many is "communal individuality" -- creating a society in which individuality flourishes within a strong self-managed community.
+Although there are many takes on anarchism, what's been especially important for me is its examination of the relationship between the individual and the larger society.
+Aiming to create egalitarian communties without hierarchy and oppression, many anarchists seek "communal individuality" -- a society in which individuality flourishes within a supportive self-managed community.
 Despite the public image, most anarchists are not against organization.
-They are, indeed, very interested in creating well-functioning organizations.
+They are, indeed, trying to create well-functioning non-hierarchical organizations.

 Then again, some people think I too am just a selfish, immature jerk.